-First, make sure you have the sensor correctly installed on your Ellipta inhaler.
-Unsure if it's installed correctly?
-Have a read of this article.
+First, make sure you have your sensor correctly installed on your Ellipta inhaler.
+Unsure if it’s installed correctly?
+Check out this article:

 Still feel like your doses aren’t registering correctly?
-Please contact our support team by calling +1 (877) 251 5451 or sending an email to email@example.com.
+Please contact our support team by calling +0011 1 (877) 251-5451 (US phone call) or sending an email to email@example.com.

-Disclaimer: The information and education provided by Propeller health coaches is not intended to be a substitute for professional medical advice, diagnosis or treatment that can be provided by doctors or any other health care professional.
+Disclaimer: The information and education provided by Propeller Health coaches are not intended to be a substitute for professional medical advice, diagnosis or treatment that can be provided by physicians or any other health care professional.
 Propeller coaches are not providing health care, medical services or attempting to diagnose, treat or cure asthma or COPD.
-Rather, Propeller health coaches serve as mentors and guides who will help members to better self-manage their disease through education and awareness.
+Rather, Propeller Health coaches serve as mentors and guides who will help members better self-manage their disease through education and awareness.